-Tips to be in your best head space for your wedding day
+Tips to be in your best head space on your Wedding Day

 Your wedding day is one of the most amazing days of your life!
 It can also quite a stressful lead up, and a lot is running through your mind.
 It can be tricky to completely relax and enjoy the day.
 You want to soak up all the goods, and make sure everything goes well, and you say the right things in your speech, and your bags for your honeymoon have been put in the right car.
 It’s something you have never done before, and on top of that you’re the focal point of a bigger event than you’ve ever organised on your own.
 After seeing a lot of weddings and picking up on some patterns, I observed certain things which lead me to being really happy with how I felt on my wedding day (I was surprisingly relaxed).
 So here are the things that I noticed really help make it the best experience.